 If you enjoy live theater, San Francisco has lots of options for you.
 Every month, you can catch an array of shows, from dramas to comedies to Broadway musicals.
 Many are well-known Tony Award-winning productions, while others are written and produced by local talent.

 The city has several historic theaters that are works of art in themselves.
 Dozens of large and small venues are found in between the Civic Center and Union Square districts.
-Follow the link below to the schedule of upcoming shows.
+Here are just a few of the top upcoming shows.

 The SF Ballet, the oldest ballet company in the US, offers performances from January to May each year.
 Shows include ballet classics like Swan Lake to familiar stories like Cinderella and Frankenstein.